 You can always join me at the Impact Fashion Show.

 5) TALK TO THEM

 Most sustainable brands are relatively small - often made up of just a few people (or maybe even just one).
-This means that they likely don't have giant research teams or marketing departments to know exactly what you want (or who will try to convince you that you do!).
+This means that they likely don't have giant research teams or marketing departments to know exactly what you want (or be able to try to convince you of what you want!).
 If you like something, let them know!
 If you don't like something, let them know too!
 Either way it's likely going straight to the top, and without feedback, brands aren't able to improve, grow, and offer more of the styles, services, and features you're looking for.

-You can get in touch with us here (or just comment at the bottom of this blog!).
+You can get in touch with me here (or just comment at the bottom of this blog!).